 PHARMACOKINETIC BASIS FOR PCA

 To provide optimal management of pain, analgesic drugs should be delivered into the bloodstream or other target tissues (epidural space, within joints, etc.) in a predictable and fairly constant manner.
 The goal is to maintain drug levels within a fairly well-defined therapeutic window.5 Such a therapeutic window for systemic (IV) dosages is represented schematically by the shaded area in Figure 17-1.
 If drug levels are below this window, the analgesic is below the minimum analgesic concentration, and the patient is in pain.
 Drug levels above the window may produce adequate analgesia but may also produce side effects such as sedation.
 The traditional method of administering analgesics is to give relatively large doses with relatively large time intervals between each dosage.
-For instance, opioid analgesics are sometimes injected intramuscularly every 3 to 4 hours to manage severe pain, thus creating large fluctuations in the ...
+For instance, opioid analgesics are sometimes injected intramuscularly every 3 to 4 hours to manage severe pain, thus creating large fluctuations ...